Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Dosage for Tnkase

-Recommended Dosage
+Recommended Dosage For Acute Ischemic Stroke

 TNKase is for intravenous (IV) administration only, administered as a single bolus over 5 seconds.
 Individualize dosage based on the patient’s weight (see Table 1).
+The maximum recommended dose is 25 mg (5 mL).

-Table 1: Recommended Dosage
+Table 1 Recommended Dosage for Acute Ischemic Stroke

 Patient Weight